kmonad/kmonad-contrib/keymaps/jenspets/README.md

 # TODO

 There are still a few things that I want to see if I can implement in the keymap:
-- Caps word: Pressing both shifts will capitalize the next word
+- Caps word: Pressing both shifts will capitalize the next word.
-- Mouse keys and movements
+- Mouse keys and movements.
-- Add nuhs-key to keymap.
-Currently, only mubs is defined
+- Add the key nuhs to keymap.
+(Non-US Hash) Currently, only nubs (Non-US Backslash) seems to be defined in the source.

 Some is only keymap tweask, but others might require a patch to KMonad.